How to search and browse

 Acts repealed and Legislative Instruments revoked after 4 September 2007 are available on this website.
 To search for repealed or revoked legislation, use Advanced search rather than Quick search or Browse.
 Then select Repealed Acts and/or Revoked Legislative Instruments.
 Revoked Other Instruments are not available through this website.

-See the New Zealand Acts 1841–2007 As-Enacted Collection and Where else is legislation available from? for other sources of legislation.
+See the New Zealand Acts 1841–2007 As-Enacted Collection, the New Zealand Statutory Regulations 1936–2007 As-Made Collection, and Where else is legislation available from? for other sources of legislation.

 Bills that are no longer current: enacted Bills and terminated Bills